dfreilich/summaries/CleanCode.md

 > Flag arguments are ugly.
 Passing a boolean into a function is a truly terribly practice.
 It immediately complicates the signature of the method, loudly proclaiming that this function does more than one thing. (p.
 41)

 > Functions should either do something or answer something ,but not both.
 Either your function should change the state of an object, or it should return some information about that object. (p.
 45)

+> Duplication may be the root of all evil in software. (p.
+48)

 ### Chapter 17: Smells and Heuristics
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)